 Listening to bass-heavy tracks like Elastica's "Connection" and Veruca Salt's "Seether" left me feeling unfulfilled, as the thumping bass lines were reduced to almost nothing.
 Turning up the volume not only emphasized the lack of bass but also introduced unwanted distortion and resulted in clipped audio and cabinet buzz.

 The M5300 includes Samsung's smart-TV capabilities, which let you stream from services like Netflix and Hulu, and support apps such as YouTube and Deezer.
 Unlike with the display and audio, Samsung didn't compromise on smart-TV features; the M5300 comes with the same functionality found on Samsung's more expensive sets.
 The Connect Hub gives you a central point to connect all of your various smart-home devices.
+You can also connect the Samsung smart TV to Alexa to add your own basic voice controls.

 It's quick and easy to set up the TV's over-the-air channels.
 You simply connect the antenna to the coaxial connector, conveniently located on the right side of the display, and select "TV" as your video source.
 The set will then walk you through the channel-scanning process and quickly cycle through the available channels in your area.